 Oh, the dreaded TSA line.
 It's the last thing that stands between you and your flight.
-As a frequent traveler, I've spent a lot of time at airports and standing in line.
-With all this time waiting, I've noticed that people are constantly making the same mistake.
-Through careful observation and testing it myself, I've come up with a few simple strategies on how to get through the TSA security line as quickly and efficiently as possible.
-Yes, most of the times I've been able to get through in 15 minutes or less, while other times I just had to be patient and wait.
-Next time you're flying, try my 7 easy steps and comment to let me know what worked, what didn't, or other tips you may have.
+We've spent a lot of time at airports and standing in line.
+With all this time waiting, we've noticed that people are constantly making the same mistake.
+Through careful observation and testing it myself, we've come up with a few simple strategies on how to get through the TSA security line as quickly and efficiently as possible.
+Yes, sometimes you're able to get through in 15 minutes or less, while other times you have to be patient and wait.
+Next time you're flying, try these 6 easy steps and comment to let us know what worked, what didn't, or other tips you may have.

 1) Make sure what you need is easily accessible

 Liquids (3.4 oz or less) in a ziplock bag and laptops must come out of your carry-on bag, so pack them where they can be easily accessed and taken out.
 Have your passport/I.D. and boarding pass ready to show to TSA (zipper pocket of your carry-on, inside coat pocket, etc).
 You will not need it until boarding, so just put it away after it's stamped.